Can you spare a few minutes?

 How to find a good family mediator

 Ask friends and family for a recommendation or your solicitor if you have one.
 Or use Find your local mediator provided by the Family Medication Council.

 Mediators are trained to give legal information but not legal advice.
 Some people feel safer with a mediator who is also a qualified solicitor.
 They can’t give you legal advice but they are obliged to tell you if you are about to make an agreement that is very different to what a court would order.
 (If you want to do it anyway, you can.)
 If you want a mediator who is also a solicitor, use the search on the family mediation council’s website and check what it says on the mediator’s website about their background.
-Or the search on Resolution’s site.
-In the results it specifies how long the mediator has been a family law solicitor.
+Or the search on Resolution’s site, explains in the results how long the mediator has been a family law solicitor.
 (Not all good family mediators and solicitors appear on Resolution’s search, only their members).

 How to find a good family solicitor